dcdpr/did-btc1/chapters/Update-Beacons.md

 Any entity MAY act in the role of Beacon coordinator, creating a Beacon advertisement that they can broadcast across any medium.
-A Beacon advertisement specifies the properties of the Beacon that the coordinator intends to establish, including the Beacon Type, cohort size, update frequency, and response latency.
+A Beacon advertisement specifies the properties of the Beacon that the coordinator intends to establish, including the
+::Beacon Type::, cohort size, update frequency, and response latency.
 Once the advertisement has been created and broadcast, the coordinator waits for enough participants to opt in before establishing the Beacon.